6 Things You Must Prepare For When You File For Chapter 7 Bankruptcy

 Resolving these issues is challenging but possible.
 When faced with financial hardship, you can consider several options, such as debt consolidation or filing Chapter 7 or 13 bankruptcy.
 While some may opt to try anything to avoid filing a bankruptcy case, others may welcome the opportunity for a fresh start.

-Deciding whether to file for a Chapter 7 bankruptcy takes time, research and, sometimes, all of your mental sanity.
+Deciding whether to file for a Chapter 7 bankruptcy takes time, research, and, sometimes, all of your mental sanity.
 Navigating your options can be tricky, but these frustrations and questions can usually be best answered with the help of a practiced lawyer.
-If you’re planning to file for a Chapter 7 bankruptcy, here are five things you will need to prep for before you hire an attorney to help you with your case:
+If you’re planning to file for a Chapter 7 bankruptcy, here are six things you will need to prep for before you hire an attorney to help you with your case:

-1. Complex information
+2. Complex information

 Beginning your journey through Chapter 7 bankruptcy is not easy.
 Read up on the process.
 Familiarize yourself with the associated legal terms if you plan to file alone.
 If you plan to hire a lawyer, knowing the logistics of a Chapter 7 bankruptcy will help you determine whether or not they’re qualified to help you.
 This might be the time to buy a self-help book!

 It’s mandatory to complete a credit counseling course before and after you file.
 Since certification of completion is one of the items you’ll need when you gather the paperwork needed to file, it’s a good idea to locate an approved course and register.
 The course can help you determine whether you’re on the right path.
 The more you know about managing debt, the better your chances of making sound decisions to resolve your financial issues.